-Secure: items can also be magically locked.
+Secure: items can also be locked with magic.
 The opening will be covered with a Secure tag indicating the strength of the Secure spell.
 It can only be opened by the person who placed the Secure or someone who casts a sufficiently potent Pry spell.

 Gates: a doorway ringed with light represents a magical Gate, a portal through which a distant location can be reached.
 You may pass through the opening only if the lights are on.
-Using magical Gates can have harmful effects on those who do so often, though there are no untoward effects of a single trip.

-Searching Deople and Conscers
+Searching People and Monsters